silvadanilo/ecto_command/README.md

 ## Internal fields

-It could be that you need the command to have fields that are not fillable from outside, such as a "hased_password" field (like the example above) or a "triggered_by" field that should be filled in based on the currently logged-in user (and we want to avoid that someone could submit the desired triggered_by user)
-For those cases you could use the `internal` macro:
+Sometimes, you might need to define internal fields, like `hashed_password` or `triggered_by`, which are not supposed to be set externally.
+To define such fields, you can use the `internal` macro.

 ```elixir
   command do
     param :password, :string, required: true, length: [greater_than_or_equal_to: 8, less_than: 100], trim: true